spatialthoughts/courses/python_api_syntax.md

+### Python API Syntax

 Coming from the programming in Earth Engine through the Code Editor, you will need to slightly adapt your scripts to be able to run in Python.
 For the bulk of your code, you will be using Earth Engine API's server-side objects and functions - which will be exactly the same in Python.
 You only need to make a few syntactical changes.

 [Here's the full list](https://developers.google.com/earth-engine/python_install#syntax) of differences.
 Most important ones are elaborated below

+#### Initialization

+First of all, you need to run the following cells to initialize the API and authorize your account.
+You will be prompted to sign-in to the account and allow access to *View and Manage your Earth Engine data*.
+Once you approve, you will get an a verification code that needs to be entered at the prompt.
+This step needs to be done just once per session.

 ```python